Learn to Hunt

 Cabin, Lodge, Shelter Cancellations

 Change Policy A nonrefundable change fee ($5 for online and $6.50 through call center) applies to each reservation item which is changed.
 All reservation changes must go through the call center (1-877-427-2757) or online.

 The last day to change a camping reservation is 4 days prior to arrival if paying by credit card and 21 days prior to arrival if paying by check/money order.
 The last day to change a cabin, lodge or shelter reservation is 15 days prior to the arrival date.

 A reservation window is a rolling period of time a person can make a reservation for a campsite, cabin, day-use lodge or a shelter.

-The window for reserving campsites is 3 months in advance and up to 2 days prior to the arrival date if paying by credit card, or 21 days if paying by check or money order. *Exception: Maquoketa Caves and Walnut Woods have a same day window, cut-off time of 9pm.
+The window for reserving campsites is 3 months in advance and up to 2 days prior to the arrival date if paying by credit card, or 21 days if paying by check or money order. *Exception: Lake Manawa, Maquoketa Caves and Walnut Woods have a same day window, cut-off time of 9pm.
 Lake Ahquabi and Pikes Peak has a same day window, cut-off time of 11:59pm.